vista-art/fragmentcolor/docs/guides/building-apps/rust-with-app.md

 `App::run` calls into winit's `EventLoop::run`.
 It blocks the main thread until the window closes, dispatching events through the registered callbacks.
-There's no separate render thread — winit's `RedrawRequested` is the frame tick, and you call `renderer.render` directly from there.
+There's no separate render thread; winit's `RedrawRequested` is the frame tick, and you call `renderer.render` directly from there.